Automattic/jetpack/readme.txt

 * Deprecated hooks: Use native WordPress functionality for deprecated hooks.
 * Deprecation Notices: provide more information about deprecated files and functions.
 * General: update Jetpack's minimum required WordPress version to 5.4, in anticipation of the upcoming WordPress 5.5 release.
+* Infinite Scroll: fix layout issue when used with the P2 theme.
 * Latest Instagram Posts block: fix layout when used with the AMP plugin.

 **Bug fixes**